tsubasakong/ip3-demo/README.md

 IP3 is the foundational infrastructure designed to revolutionize the global intellectual property (IP) management system.
 Harnessing the power of decentralized technologies, IPillar offers a transformative infrastructure that streamlines the IP licensing process, eliminates traditional agent models, ensures reasonable pricing, and improves value distribution across various IPs.

+IP3 license protocol redefines the IP licensing process by making it faster, more efficient, and accessible to everyone.
+This License Protocol deprecates the traditional agent model and employs a decentralized on-chain Automated Market Maker (AMM) smart price mechanism, along with community-owned mathematical formulas.
+By adjusting IP licensing prices based on supply and demand, this protocol ensures a more transparent and fair pricing system for all parties involved.
+This streamlined process significantly increases IP adaptation and creates motivation for both IP creators and customers.